mailgpa/rhino-orm/readme.md

-This is the JavaScript wrapper for the popular Java ORM library [Hibernate](http://hibernate.org/) to be used in [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) scripts.
+This is the JavaScript wrapper for the popular Java ORM library [Hibernate] to be used in [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) scripts.

 Inspired by [ringo-hibernate](https://github.com/robi42/ringo-hibernate) package for [RingoJS](http://ringojs.org/)

 ##Requirements

+* [Hibernate] in CLASSPATH
 * [Lo-Dash](http://lodash.com/) - *"A drop-in replacement for [Underscore.js] , from the devs behind [jsPerf.com](http://jsPerf.com/)"*
 * or [Underscore.js](http://underscorejs.org/) - *"A utility-belt library for JavaScript that provides a lot of the functional programming support"*